slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Expose yourself to your deepest fear; after that, fear has no power, and the fear of freedom shrinks and vanishes.
 You are free. -- Jim Morrison*

+> *'We fear things in proportion to our ignorance of them.' -- Christian Nestell Bovee*

+> *'Hatred is born of ignorance.
+Fear is its father, and isolation is its mother.' -- Christian Picciolini*

 Anger and excuses are fear clothed.
 All excuses are refutable.

 > *'You can’t be grateful and angry simultaneously.' -- Tony Robbins*